requeue_message

 Calling kumo.reject to raise an error in your event

-handler (regardless of the code parameter passed to kumo.reject
+handler (regardless of the code parameter passed to kumo.reject) will

 message will be removed from the spool.